 An on-farm biosecurity plan is a requirement for maintaining a Johne’s Beef Assurance Score (J-BAS) and will be a requirement for the Livestock Production Assurance (LPA) program in the future.

 Developing a farm biosecurity plan

 A farm biosecurity plan contains all the measures used to mitigate the risks of disease entry or spread.

-The On-farm biosecurity plan template (fillable form, best opened in Google Chrome or download a Word copy) is for producers to work through, with links to supporting documents to access and fill in as required.
+The On-farm biosecurity plan template for all grazing species (fillable form, best opened in Google Chrome or download a Word copy) is for producers to work through, with links to supporting documents to access and fill in as required.
 An additional action list, outlining biosecurity activities to be undertaken over the next 12 months, would help to make this a robust on-farm biosecurity plan specific to the property.

 Australia’s grazing industries have published the National farm biosecurity reference manual—grazing livestock production as the basis for developing a farm biosecurity plan.